The Water Protector Movement

 “We are here to stop the pipeline.
 It is not about protesting,” Lambert said.
 “The goal is to be strategic.
 Keep that in mind.”

 The members of the Standing Rock Sioux Tribe are unequivocally nonviolent.
 The commitment to nonviolence is clear and has been repeatedly demonstrated.
 It doesn’t mean they are pacifists, but they understand that a battle cannot be won by throwing a rock at a tank.
-In training DAPL protesters, they explain that women, the elderly and native people are always the first to be assaulted by the police, and the leaders teach the group how to protect the vulnerable, knowing that in moments of confrontation, chaos ensues.
+In training DAPL protesters, they explain that women, the elderly and Native American people are always the first to be assaulted by the police, and the leaders teach the group how to protect the vulnerable, knowing that in moments of confrontation, chaos ensues.

 On the water protectors’ side, the confrontation was nonviolent.
 They stood in a line in front of the police.
 With the help of a tank, the police marched forward through the line after a prayer circle ended.
 Their protest was over, and participants peacefully returned to their cars as fast as possible.
-That’s when — unprovoked — officers attacked with mace and pepper spray, mostly targeting women.
+That’s when — unprovoked — officers attacked with Mace and pepper spray, mostly targeting women.
 While those attacked scream and cry, police in full riot gear used their momentum to advance.
-A female officer looked distraught the entire time and at one point even appeared to tear up.
+A female officer looked distraught the entire time and, at one point, even appeared to tear up.
 Twenty-seven people were arrested.

 Because of the tank and two empty buses waiting to hold arrestees, the police action appeared planned.
 They told those not arrested to get in their cars and leave safely — but blocked the highway, leaving no way out.
 Police then approached cars, pointing a camera at participants.
 People on the ground all said it was a facial recognition system and that the police used this to help them target Native Americans or the leaders.